Frequently Asked Questions

 Yes.
 Absolutely.
 Practicing at home between lessons is the most important part about taking guitar lessons.
 All the lessons in the world won’t help you much if you never practice.
 I like to say that my job is not to teach you how to play the guitar, but to teach you how to teach yourself how to play guitar.
 The time you spend each week in between lessons, fine-tuning the techniques and methods I show you, is where the real learning takes place.

 I don’t recommend the big box, corporate guitar stores for the inexperienced.
 While there are certainly honest salespeople at these establishments, you may run into someone who’ll take advantage of a customer’s lack of knowledge.
 Do yourself and your community a favor, shop local!
-In Seattle go to Emerald City Guitars or American Music These shops have courteous honest staff and a great selection of guitars for beginners.
+In Seattle go to Emerald City Guitars, American Music, or Dusty Strings.
+These shops have courteous honest staff and a great selection of guitars for beginners.
 Craigslist can be hit or miss.
 Be sure to take someone with guitar experience with you to look at guitars found in the online classifieds.
 Buying a guitar is like buying a car.
 Be sure to haggle some.
 You’ll need a tuner, and a case or gig bag, so ask them to throw in the tuner or case, eat the tax, or at the very least give you a guitar strap or some free picks and strings.
 You can always contact me for advice on shopping for guitars.

 Usually I recommend buying a guitar in person.
 Even those with years of playing experience still take a chance when buying a guitar online.
 For the uninitiated, I suggest Sweetwater for buying guitars online.
 They have a very good 55 point inspection program for all guitars over $299.
 No matter what, you should do your research online.
 Read lots of reviews and learn what a good price is for the models that you are interested in.